ffroliva/mimecast-backend/README.md

 Spring framework was the chosen API to enable streaming of data.
-`FileSearchController.java` contains a method called `search` that returns `Flux<MessageEvent>` which enables to consume produced messages in a non-blocking manner.
+`FileSearchController.java` contains a method called `search` that returns `Flux<MessageEvent>` which enables to consume messages in a non-blocking manner.

 ```java
 @Slf4j